Kirsten Prout: Career

 At the age of 13, Prout made her feature film debut in a lead role as Abigail "Abby" Miller in the 2005 film Elektra.
 The film's Producer Gary Foster said of discovering Prout:

-"We did a big search... and frankly LA or New York, we thought we'd find somebody there.
-She came in and auditioned and we were blown away."

 Prout has had lead roles or guest stars in 39 different film and television productions.
 Her most notable lead roles include Amanda Bloom in ABC Family's Kyle XY, Alex Bell in MTV's My Super Psycho Sweet 16 comedy-horror trilogy, and "Char Chamberlin" in ABC Family's The Lying Game.
 Her most notable guest stars include roles in Stargate SG-1, NCIS, Psych, Devious Maids, and Dear White People.

 Personal life

 On October 13, 2017, Prout announced her engagement to television development executive Matt Zien.
 They were married on November 6, 2017.

+In February 2023, Prout announced that she had become an American citizen.